idealista/prom2teams/README.md

 **prom2teams** is a Web server built with Python that receives alert notifications from a previously configured [Prometheus Alertmanager](https://github.com/prometheus/alertmanager) instance and forwards it to [Microsoft Teams](https://teams.microsoft.com/) using defined connectors.

-It presents grouping of alerts, labels/annotations exclusion and a Teams' alarm retry policy among its key features.
+It presents grouping of alerts, labels/annotations exclusion and a Teams' alert retry policy among its key features.

 - [Getting Started](#getting-started)